hpnhxxwn/CarND-PID-Control-Project/README.md

 ```
 K_p, K_i, K_d are the gains of the three PID components. error_p is the cross track error (CTE), error_i is the integral of CTE and error_d is the differential of CTE.

+Initially I set all paramters to zero.

 First I want to explore the effect of proportional component.
 I tried K_p from 0.001 to 0.1 and found the car goes farther when increasing K_p.
-However, the car tends overshoots and oscillates wildly, and eventually goes off the track.
-This is expected.
+Small value makes the car kicked out immediately from the start point.
+However, with large value the car still tends overshoots and oscillates wildly, and eventually goes off the track.
+This is expected as proportional component only considers the distance between the vehicle and the lane.
+So the model only wants to minimuze the distance while does not pay attention to the steering angle which causes the vehicle to overshoot.
 Below is the video.

 [video_Kp_0.1](https://youtu.be/45bhJCl2FWQ)

-Then I tuned K_d which is differential component.
-I expect this parameter to mitigate the overshoot effect.
+Then I tuned K_d which is differential component on top of K_p.
+I expect this parameter to mitigate the overshoot effect as it takes the change of the steering angle into account.
+When the model tries to minimize CTE, it makes the steering angle less jerky.
 I set different values, say 1, 2, 3, 4 and finally I set it to 3.5.
+When I increase the parameter, I can see the vehicle drives more smoothly until a point when there is no obvious improvement.
 The video is below and we can see that the car is able to finish the entire track.
-The car is still jerky but anyways it does not go off the track.
+The car is still jerky but much better than the first video, at least it does not go off the track.

 [video_Kp_0.1_Kd_3.5](https://youtu.be/sfPnYObjziY)

 Finally I tuned K_i which is expected to mitigate the negative effect of systematic bias.
 I found this parameter makes the vehicle more sticky to the center.
-The parameter needs to be small (0.001), larger numbers I tried makes the vehicle oscillates wildly.
+The parameter needs to be small (0.001), larger numbers I tried such as 0.1, 0.05 makes the vehicle oscillates wildly.
 I believe this is due to the integral of CTE is large and cause the change of steering angle to change dramatically.
 Below is the finally video with K_p = 0.1, K_d = 3.5, and K_i = 0.001.

 [video_Kp_0.1_Kd_3.5_Ki_0.001](https://youtu.be/7dYpydXCvk8)